Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế08/11/2023

-The Israel Defense Forces (IDF) has entered Gaza, which is considered one of the most densely populated areas on earth.
-In the first operation, the IDF suffered significant losses: at least 29 soldiers and special forces were killed, 24 armored vehicles were destroyed.
+The Israel Defense Forces (IDF) have entered Gaza, considered one of the most densely populated areas on Earth.
+In their very first operation, the IDF suffered significant losses: at least 29 soldiers and special forces personnel were killed, and 24 armored vehicles were destroyed.
 In addition, two soldiers are in critical condition.

-The US publication Axios estimates the Israeli attack force at 20,000, while the number of Hamas (al-Qassam Brigades) fighters is 40,000.
-Fighting continues in the Gaza suburbs as well as Beit Hanoun.
-The Israeli army has failed to capture another town, Khan Yunis.
-Palestinians have also blocked an Israeli landing attempt at Rafah Beach.
+The American publication Axios estimates the Israeli attacking force at around 20,000, while the Hamas (al-Qassam Brigades) numbers 40,000.
+Fighting continues in the Gaza Strip as well as Beit Hanoun.
+The Israeli army has been unable to capture another city, Khan Yunis.
+Palestinians are also hindering Israeli landing attempts on Rafah Beach.

 Israeli Defense Minister Yoav Galant said the ground offensive in the Gaza Strip would last for months.